coin-or/SHOT/docs/DebuggingSHOT.md

   `./SHOT test/data/instances/<group>/<file> --debug=<dir>
   Output.Console.Iteration.Detail=0`, and work through the debugging workflow in section 6 above.
+- **`InstanceTest` only fails on wrong results for strict instances**: otherwise only a crash fails it.
+A missing primal solution or an objective outside the `[dual, primal]` range only warns, and a solve that ends with a poor primal solution and no dual bound still passes.
+When a small instance exposes a solver bug, add it with `"strict": true` in `instances.json` (e.g. in `test/data/instances/ampl_mp/`, which is in the core set): it then fails the test unless the primal bound is the objective and the dual bound is valid, for every registered solver combination.
+Check that the instance fails without the fix, and that it is solved with all combinations.
 - **Core vs. full instance tests**: the `test/data/instances/` subfolders are split into two CTest groups (see `kCoreInstanceFolders` in `test/InstanceTestCommon.h`). **Core** (`Instance_1`..`Instance_6`) scans